-SECTION 6 What if your coverage changes for one of your drugs? ------------------ --
+SECTION 6 What if your coverage changes for one of your drugs? --

-Section 6.1 The Drug List can change during the year The Brag Electer of an offening the year
+Section 6.1 The Drug List can change during the year I

 Most of the changes in drug coverage happen at the beginning of each year (January 1).
 However, during the year, the plan can make some changes to the Drug List.
 For example, the plan might: